Omiikay/SnapBite/README.md

 # SnapBite: Restaurant Management & Ordering System

-SnapBite is a comprehensive restaurant management solution that includes both a management backend system and a WeChat Mini Program for customers.
+SnapBite is a enterprise-level catering management system tailored for restaurants and dining establishments solution, that includes both a management backend system and a WeChat Mini Program for customers.
 The platform enables restaurants to manage their menu, orders, and operations efficiently while providing customers with a seamless ordering experience.

 ## 🌟 Features